-Cerberus FTP Server 3.0 added group support.
+Cerberus FTP Server has supported groups since version 3.0.
 This simplifies administration by letting you assign permissions once to the group instead of multiple times to each individual user.
 You can add Virtual Directories and basic user settings to a group and have users inherit those permissions.
 By default, when a user is assigned a group that group's settings override the default user settings.
 You will see the user settings grayed out and the actual value displayed for each grayed setting is the value of the group that user belongs to.